kanthoney/odata-client/README.md

 * `send`

-Will send a batched query.
+Will send a batched query, returning a promise that resolves to an HTTP response.